emecell/training/frontend/HTML.md

 ## The basics!

 If any of this is ***too*** basic, feel free to move on.
 But it might be worth a refresher anyway.
-If nothing else, you can correct mistakes, right?
+If nothing else, you can correct mistakes in this document, right?

 ### What the blazes is a tag?